 As the Society has grown, many new programs have been developed and the number of trained volunteers has increased significantly.
 More importantly, the number of clients served by the Society has increased steadily as community awareness of the Society’s services has increased.
-In the year 2013, the Society’s staff and volunteers provided emotional, spiritual, and practical support for 603 people facing the end-of-life, as well as support for their family members and friends.
-One-to-one and group bereavement support was provided to 404 children, teens, and adults during the same period.
+In the year 2019, the Society’s staff and volunteers provided emotional, spiritual, and practical support for over 800 people facing the end-of-life, as well as support for their family members and friends.
+One-to-one and group bereavement support was provided to over 600 children, teens, and adults during the same period.

 At Surrey Hospice Society, we believe that one of our key roles is to provide well-trained and well-supported companion volunteers for this journey.
 We invite you to become involved with us as we strive to meet our mission.